ppy/osu-wiki/wiki/Tournaments/ANZT/2020_Summer/en.md

 - We maintain a blacklist for all ANZT tournaments.
 You will be put on this list if you:
   - Fail to show up to two of your matches without a valid excuse and/or without alerting a staff member.
   - Were blatantly rude to a staff member and/or other players.
-  - Displaying unsportsmanlike conduct and/or anti-competitive behaviour like purposefully throwing.
+  - Display unsportsmanlike conduct and/or anti-competitive behaviour like purposefully throwing.
-  - Dropped out of a tournament because “you didn’t feel like playing anymore.”
+  - Dropped out of a tournament because “you didn’t feel like playing anymore”.
-- If a problem occurs where rules are not clear questions can be directed to admins.
-Administration has final say regarding these situations.
+- If a problem occurs where rules are not clear, questions can be directed to staff members.
+The staff has final say regarding these situations.
 - Staff members are not allowed to sign up.
 The only exceptions are streamers & commentators.
-- Reschedules must be agreed on by both players and proof must be provided.
+- Reschedules must be agreed on by both players, and proof must be provided.
-- All reschedules must be done prior to 2 hours before the scheduled match time.
+- All reschedules must be done at least 2 hours before the scheduled match time.
 - All matches and reschedules will/must be scheduled for Friday, Saturday or Sunday.

 ### Match rules